Caleb4884/SWFW_DesignChallenge/README.md

     `python node.py`

 >[!NOTE]
->The node will create its own files one holds the most recent acknowled message by the host and the other is used as the buffer.
-The buffer doesn't clear because it is a json file but the logic to hold the most recent ack is there so its possible in the non simulated system.
+>The node will create its own files as well.
+One holds the most recent acknowled message by the host and the other is used as the buffer.
+The buffer doesn't clear because it is a json file but the logic to hold the most recent ack is there so its possible in the non simulated system to clear memory on the node.

 5. **To Terminate the test in the different terminals pres Ctrl+C and they should shut down**
 >[!NOTE]